 Our plans will have a diverse range of activities within them that link into the outcomes of the strategies.
 Governance arrangements for these tasks will vary.

-The Combined Fire Authority, Corporate Governance Committee and Local Pension Board will oversee key areas, with other tasks monitored and challenged throughout the year depending on their corporate significance through Senior Management Team, Tactical Management Team, Service Development Programme, Departmental and other management meetings.
+The Combined Fire Authority and Corporate Governance Committee will oversee key areas, with other tasks monitored and challenged throughout the year depending on their corporate significance through the Senior Management Team, Tactical Management Team, Service Development Programme, departmental and other management meetings.